Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils: Materials and methods

 \subsubsection{Automatic methods for baseline correction}

 For the purpose of baseline correction, several methods were first selected based on a general visual inspection.
-These methods include SNIP, TH, Median, RB and FP~\cite{gibb2012maldiquant, liland2010optimal, morhavc2009algorithm, ryan1988snip, van1992fast,gil1991computing,liland20154s}.The method SNIP (Statistics-Sensitive ~ Non-Linear ~ Iterative ~ Peak-Clipping) is an algorithm developed to be applied in atomic mass spectroscopy, that was constructed in three stages for obtaining the baseline, independently of the data acquisition system.
-This is possible due to application of digital filter called \emph{Low Statistics}, smoothes the spectrum in accordance with a small amount of pixels per window.
-TP is a structured method from a Fourier transform of the spectrum intensity, which extracts small elements and details of the spectrum data that are more relevant than those of their proximity (noise) through a sliding window, with the size of the window specified by the user.
+These methods include SNIP, TH, Median, RB, and FP~\cite{gibb2012maldiquant, liland2010optimal, morhavc2009algorithm, ryan1988snip, van1992fast, gil1991computing, liland20154s}.
+The SNIP method (Statistics-Sensitive Non-Linear Iterative Peak-Clipping) is an algorithm originally developed for atomic mass spectroscopy.
+It is designed to obtain the baseline in three stages, independently of the data acquisition system.
+This method employs a digital filter known as the "Low Statistics" filter, which smooths the spectrum based on a small number of pixels per window.
+TH (Top Hat) is a structured method that utilizes the Fourier transform of the spectrum intensity.
+It extracts fine details and small elements from the spectrum data that are more relevant than the neighboring noise.
+This is achieved through a sliding window, with the size of the window specified by the user.
 By applying these baseline correction methods, it is possible to enhance the accuracy and reliability of the spectra analysis, ensuring that the underlying signals are accurately captured while minimizing the impact of noise and interference.